antoineBoudet/pi_center_control/README.md

 Indeed, this project is split on two steps.

-The first is an IHM makes with angular2 (called pi-screen-controll): -> On this IHM you have different screen, with a view on your differents files.
+The first is an IHM makes with angular2 (called pi-screen-controll): On this IHM you have different screen, with a view on your differents files.
 Each tab correspond to a folder.
 (Videos folder, pictures folder, music folder, ...).
 For exemple, in videos folder you have a lot of video, and you can click on ones of them, and do streaming on it.
 The same things for the gallery of picture.

-The second part of this project is the server part (called pi-server-controll): -> TO have your entire file on your screen.
+The second part of this project is the server part (called pi-server-controll): To have your entire file on your screen.
 You have to make a server who allows this.
 I have chosen API with python for this part.

 How to install all of this.